2025 Solar Incentives Guide for North Greenbush, NY - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
-One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of your solar system's cost.
+Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC offers a tax credit for a predetermined percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit might apply to you, get in touch with your local North Greenbush solar installation company.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to learn more about how the new Clean Energy Credit might apply to you is to get in touch with your local North Greenbush solar panel company.

 State & Local Solar Incentives